Networking to Nowhere: How Gender Inequality Persists in Tech

 I am a sociologist and I study gender inequalities in the workplace, with a focus on innovation industries like tech and academic science.
 I am an Assistant Professor of Sociology at California State University, San Bernardino and a faculty affiliate of Stanford University's VMware Women's Leadership Innovation Lab.

-My research examines stubborn gender inequalities in organizations through the lens of relationships.
-My portfolio includes two NSF-funded projects, publications in Gender & Society, Social Problems, Work and Occupations, and Gender, Work & Organization, among others.
+My research portfolio includes two NSF-funded projects, publications in Gender & Society, Social Problems, Work and Occupations, and Gender, Work & Organization, among others.
+My work has been recognized by the American Sociological Association and Sociologists for Women in Society.

 EMAIL ethel.mickey@csusb.edu